 Easy Access to Your Data

-For 30 years GA-ESI's automation systems have provided remote access to enable terminal owners and Shippers to control credit risks, retrieve transaction files, create reports and maintain files.
+For 30 years GA's automation systems have provided remote access to enable terminal owners and shippers to control credit risks, retrieve transaction files, create reports and maintain files.

 - FTP (File Transfer Protocol) is used over a network or the Internet to exchange files among corporate computer systems, TMS3000 and Grand Central.
-Files containing new orders, customers and credit limits are commonly uploaded to GA-ESI's systems, which send files containing transaction data back to the corporate systems of terminal owners, Shippers and Marketers.
+Files containing new orders, customers and credit limits are commonly uploaded to GA's systems, which send files containing transaction data back to the corporate systems of terminal owners, shippers and marketers.
 File formats are tailored to our customers' needs.
 TMS3000 is usually configured to create a file every time a transaction occurs.

 - TMS (PDXR) Access is the dial-in method of connecting to TMS3000 for downloading and retrieving files.
 File formats are tailored to customers' needs.